 Emergency shelter needs include a family shelter and a shelter for unaccompanied youth.
-According to HEART's 2009-2011 provider survey and Ten Year Homeless Plan update, there is an increasing demand for permanent supportive housing, as demand for transitional housing has decreased.
+According to the Ten Year Plan update, there is an increasing demand for permanent supportive housing, as demand for transitional housing has decreased.

-The City has allocated CDBG funding for additional emergency shelter beds for families with children or unaccompanied youth.
-Jackson Street Youth Shelter has been trying to find a site for an Albany emergency shelter for unaccompanied youth and is hoping the project will get underway in 2014.
+The City has-allocated \$32,000 in CDBG funding to support the development of additional emergency shelter beds for families with children or unaccompanied youth or more permanent supportive housing for homeless adults.
+Albany Helping Hands Shelter applied for the 13-14 funding to add two transitional housing units (6 beds total) to their capacity with wrap-around support services.
+Jackson Street Youth Shelter is working to find a site for an Albany emergency shelter for unaccompanied youth - with the goal to get the project underway in 2014.
 Other homeless and housing service providers have plans to add more transitional housing with support services.
+The City will evaluate which eligible project is ready to proceed in Fiscal Year 2013-14 and will award funding to the agency.